junxit/us-congress-bills-114/bill.md

   - **(2)** *Applicability* The amendments made by paragraph (1) shall take effect on the date of the enactment of this Act and shall apply with respect to a construction project that is initiated on or after that date.
 - **(d)** *Congressional approval of certain projects*
   - **(1)** *Projects that exceed specified amount* Subsection (c) of section 8104 of title 38, United States Code, is amended to read as follows:
+    > - **(c)**
-    > - **(c)** The Secretary may not obligate funds for a major medical facility project or a super construction project approved by a law described in subsection (a)(2) in an amount that would cause the total amount obligated for that project to exceed the amount specified in the law for that project (or would add to total obligations exceeding such specified amount) by more than 10 percent unless the Committee on Veterans’ Affairs and the Committee on Appropriations of the Senate and the Committee on Veterans’ Affairs and the Committee on Appropriations of the House of Representatives each approve in writing the obligation of those funds.
+    >   - **(1)** The Secretary may not obligate funds for a major medical facility project or a super construction project approved by a law described in subsection (a)(2) in an amount that would cause the total amount obligated for that project to exceed the amount specified in the law for that project (or would add to total obligations exceeding such specified amount) by more than 10 percent unless the Committee on Veterans’ Affairs and the Committee on Appropriations of the Senate and the Committee on Veterans’ Affairs and the Committee on Appropriations of the House of Representatives each approve in writing the obligation of those funds.
+    >   - **(2)** The Secretary shall—
+    >     - **(A)** enter into a contract with an appropriate non-department Federal entity with the ability to conduct forensic audits on medical facility projects for the conduct of an external forensic audit of the expenditures relating to any major medical facility or super construction project for which the total expenditures exceed the amount specified in the law for the project by more than 25 percent; and
+    >     - **(B)** enter into a contract with an appropriate non-department Federal entity with the ability to conduct forensic audits on medical facility projects for the conduct of an external audit of the medical center construction project in Aurora, Colorado.

   - **(2)** *Use of extra amounts* Subsection (d) of such section is amended—
     - **(A)** in paragraph (2)(B), in the matter preceding clause (i), by striking “Whenever” and inserting “Before”; and